-A: No. A key reason for the existence of I4G programme is the encouragement of growth in the South West economy through private sector investment.
+A: No. A key reason for the existence of I4G programme is the encouragement of growth in the West of England economy through private sector investment.
 As a result, other public monies are not an eiligble form of match funding.

 Q: How does a grant under I4G affect de minimis State Aid?

 A: I4G falls under a separate EU State Aid mechanism (General Block Exemption Regulation) and does not impact de minimis.